yogensia/korean-lady-discord-bot/COMMANDS.md

 Aliases: `k!battle`

-Warning: This command is considered spammy and can only be used in the spam channel.
+Warning: This command is considered spam and can only be used in the spam channel.

 ### `k!fine`